yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 }
 ```

 And that's about it.
-This code will traverse your tree, unpack each package inside its designated directory (check the appendices for the `extractArchiveTo` implementation if you care about it), then iterate over its children and do the same for each of them.
+This code will traverse your tree, unpack each package inside its designated directory (check the repository at the end of the article for the `extractArchiveTo` implementation if you care about it), then iterate over its children and do the same for each of them.
 Seems good enough, but I feel like we might be forgetting something... oh right!
 The binaries!
 See, NPM's `package.json` files offers a way for packages to expose utilities to the public (more details [here](https://docs.npmjs.com/files/package.json#bin)).
-We'll need to add a few extra lines to support for this use case:
+We'll need to add a few extra lines to support this use case:

 ```js
 import fs from 'fs-extra';